-- D. Assets, deferred outflows/inflows of resources, liabilities, and net position/fund balance: (continued) - 8.
-Deferred Outflows/Inflows of Resources (continued)
+D. Assets, deferred outflows/inflows of resources, liabilities, and net position/fund balance: (continued)

+8. Deferred Outflows/Inflows of Resources (continued)

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The Town has two types of deferred inflows of resources.
 Under a modified accrual basis of accounting, unavailable revenue representing property taxes receivable is reported in the governmental funds balance sheet.
-This amount is comprised of uncollected property taxes due prior to June 30 and is deferred and recognized as an inflow of resources in the period that the amount becomes available.
-Under the accrual basis, amounts prepaid on future tax bills are reported as deferred inflow of resources.
+This amount is comprised of uncollected property taxes due prior to June 30, installments levied during the fiscal year but due after June 30th and amounts prepaid on installments levied during the fiscal year and is deferred and recognized as an inflow of resources in the period that amount becomes available.
+Under the accrual basis, installments levied during the fiscal year but due after June 30th and amounts prepaid on such installments are reported as deferred inflows of resources.
 In addition, certain items related to the measurement of the net pension liability and net OPEB liabilities are reported as deferred inflows of resources.
 For more detailed information on these items, reference the related notes.